Skip Navigation

 Annotation: This brief examines oral health services provided to residents by federally funded community health centers (CHCs) and their satellite sites in North Dakota.
 Contents include information and data on state and CHC population demographics such as income status, health insurance status, and race/ethnicity; sources of CHC revenue; and CHC dental vs. medical costs per visit and per patient.

-Keywords: Access to health care, Community health centers, Costs, Dental care, Geographic factors, Health care delivery, Low income groups, North Dakota, Oral health, Rural population, State programs, Uninsured persons, Work force
+Keywords: Access to health care, Community health centers, Costs, Geographic factors, Health care delivery, Low income groups, North Dakota, Oral health, Oral health care, Rural population, State programs, Uninsured persons, Work force

 Schroeder S. 2016.
 Dental workforce in rural and urban North Dakota.
 Grand Forks, ND: University of North Dakota School of Medicine and Health Sciences, Center for Rural Health, 2 pp.